Monal5031/Tech-fest-portal/Functions ReadMe.txt

 20. void modifyTime(char []): Functiont to modify time of the event.

 21. void modifyInfo(char []): Function to modidy Information of the event.

+22. int eventCount(int change): Function to maintain count of the events.

+23. void oldUser(): Barrier function for oldUserMenu().

+24. void oldUserMenu(char []): Function to display menu for old user.

+25. void viewSchedule(): Function to view the Event Schedule.